ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 * **Error**: `PipelineRun` contains errors that prevented it from being applied on the cluster.
 For more information about the cause of the error, see the run details.

 For detailed information about a selected run, click any row in the table.
 You view the `Task` definition and the steps in each `PipelineRun` definition.
 You can also view the status, logs, and details of each `Task` definition and step, and the overall status of the `PipelineRun` definition.

+The retention period for PipelineRuns and their logs depends on the plan that is selected for the {{site.data.keyword.contdelivery_short}} service instance.
+Tekton pipelines under the Professional plan are retained for one year.
+Tekton pipelines under the Lite plan are retained for 30 days.
+To retain any PipelineRuns beyond the retention period, in the PipelineRuns section, select **Actions** > **Download** to download a .zip file.
+{: important}

 ## Viewing details for a TaskRun pod
 {: #view_pod_details}